drixindustries/Rug-Killer-On-Solana/WEBHOOK_SETUP.md

 If hitting rate limits:
 - Use multiple RPC endpoints (80+ configured)
 - Enable webhook monitoring to reduce polling
-- Upgrade to premium tier on Helius/QuickNode
+- Upgrade to premium tier on Helius

 ### Connection issues